LLagu/housing_watchdog/README.md

 # housing_watchdog
-This is housing_watchdog, a terminal application to scrape real estate websites and get notified through ntfy when a new house offer is posted.
+housing_watchdog is a terminal application to scrape real estate websites and get notified through ntfy when a new house offer is posted.

+100% organic Rust, no additives and no artificial flavors. :crab:

 ![Alt text](/house_watchdog_screenshot.png?raw=true)
 ![Alt text](/notification_screenshot.jpeg?raw=true)